 Which means it’s a lucrative skillset, too.

-As a result, to help master your copywriting skills, here are the best 50 copywriting courses and books to help you get started, grasp the fundamentals, take career ownership, and eventually master this essential craft.
+To help master your copywriting skills, here are 49 copywriting courses, books and other resources that can help you get started, grasp the fundamentals, take career ownership, and eventually master this essential craft.

 It might only take half a day to read it cover to cover.
 And the real world examples help crystalize each of the practical tips in each section.